customer01annapooranisarees/customer01annapooranisarees/packages/azure_file_storage/README.md

 ### Step 2: Enable the extension

-Edit the `config/default.json` file in the root directory of your annapoorani installation and add the following line to the `extensions` section:
+Edit the `config/default.json` file in the root directory of your customer01annapooranisarees installation and add the following line to the `extensions` section:

 ```json
 {